Suraj-Khatokar/Symptom_doctor_app/README.md

-# MediRoute: Symptom-Based Doctor Appointment & Routing System
+Full Stack Project# MediRoute: Symptom-Based Doctor Appointment & Routing System

 A full-stack MERN application that intelligently routes patients to appropriate medical specialists based on their symptoms and enables seamless appointment booking.